(Also called "Mixed Numbers")

 But for mathematics improper fractions are actually better than mixed fractions.

-Because mixed fractions can be confusing when you write them down in a formula: are the two parts supposed to be added or multiplied?
+Because mixed fractions can be confusing when you write them in a formula: should the two parts be added or multiplied?

 |Mixed Fraction:||What is:||1 + 2 1/4||?|

 |Is it:||1 + 2 + 1/4||= 3 1/4 ?|

 |Or is it:||1 + 2 × 1/4||= 1 1/2 ?|

 - For Everyday Use: Mixed Fractions